n-johnson/scrolly/README.md

 #### The Options

 `scrollTime` - How long (in milliseconds) the jQuery animation will take to scroll when a link is clicked.
 (DEFAULT = 750ms)

+## Known issues

+- Doesn't play 100% nice with pageUp/pageDown, it pages too much content at once to be useful.
+  - Bind the keypress event and intercept those keys.
+Instead move up or down just one section of content.
+- Pressing the Home key from the bottom results in the list being displayed out of order.
+Scrolling through corrects in automatically.
+I haven't looked into why this occurs.
+- The lowest section's header doesn't respond to clicks.
+I made a mistake I didn't catch when refactoring the click handler method.
+  - Easy fix, compare to previous source.